Balakliia: Early history and etymology

 The land that is now Balakliia has been inhabited since ancient times.
 Settlements from the Neolithic Age and Bronze Age have been preserved.

 The Balakliika River is the basis for the town's name.

 The name "Balakliia" is derived from the Balakliia River, a tributary of the Donets.
 The river's name in turn comes from a Turkic word meaning 'fish river'.
 The Brockhaus and Efron Encyclopedic Dictionary judges from the name of the settlement that the town was originally a Tatar settlement.

-Tsarist Russia and the Soviet Union
+Modern period

 In 1571, the Moscow government established a watch service on the Seversky Donets and Oskil rivers-seven watches whose task was to report the approach of the Tatars.
 A third watch was built at the mouth of the Balakliika River.

 The modern history of the settlement began in 1663, when it became populated by East Slavs and served as a guard post against raids from Crimean Tatars.
 Starting in 1669 or 1670, the settlement served as the center of the Balakliia Regiment, which existed until 1677.
-Residents of Balakliia took an active part in the Stenka Razin Rebellion (1676—1681), the Bulavin Rebellion (1707–1708), and Pugachev's Rebellion (1773–1775).
+Residents of Balakliia took an active part in the Stenka Razin Rebellion (1676–1681), the Bulavin Rebellion (1707–1708), and Pugachev's Rebellion (1773–1775).